MilenZapryanoff/OurHome-Residential-entity-management-platform/README.md

   <li>On next stage admin will be able to update and delete all managers in the platform via user interface and a news feed will be created.</li>

   UPDATE:
+  <li>v.1.24.0227 - Additional menus added.
+Global fee functionality added - now manager can manually create a monthly fee for all the entities in a residential entity.
+No need to do that one by one anymore.
+If fee is added manually there will be additional indicator in the list of property fees</li>
   <li>v.1.24.0225 - Some functionality improvemets and code rafactoring have been done with the newest version of the app.</li>
   <li>All registered users can now upload their own pictures/avatars (max 3MB) and also edit personal data and password.</li>
   <li>Monthly fees section added.
 1. Every new property monthly fee is calculated and set automatically with registration.
 2. Property monthly fee is automatically re-calculated when a change of the living in the property people/pets occures.
 3. When a manager applies a change to monthly fees, all properties monthly fees are automatically re-calculated.</li>